-Stiftung Fürstl.
+Stifung Fürstl.
 Kommerzienrat Guido Feger is the largest shareholder of VP Bank.
-Established by the Bank’s founder in 1954, it supports social, charitable and cultural projects, thereby shaping the corporate culture at VP Bank Group and lending expression to the Bank’s social character.
+Established by the Bank’s founder in 1954, it supports social, charitable and cultural projects, thereby shaping the corporate culture at VP Bank Group and lending expression to the Bank’s social character

-With its sustainability policy, VP Bank defines precise minimum standards for its products and services.
+With its sustainability activities, VP Bank strives for precise minimum standards for its products and services.
 This policy applies to the acceptance of client deposits, lending and the investment business.
-VP Bank therefore makes every effort to keep its banking operations carbon neutral.
+VP Bank defines minimum standards for products and services and strives to keep CO2 emissions from its banking operations as low as possible.

-A CSR Board chaired by a member of VP Bank Group Executive Management oversees the practical implementation of sustainability issues.
+A Corporate Social Responsibility (CSR) Board, which is chaired by the Chief Investment Officer in his capacity as a member of VP Bank Group Executive Management, oversees the practical implementation of sustainability issues.
 Managing these issues is a cross-functional task that requires input from multiple VP Bank Group departments.
-This working group therefore interacts with many other departments and supports them by conducting pertinent surveys.
-These other departments include Human Resources, Product Management, Technical Support, Facility Management & Services, Investment Management, Corporate Communications and e-banking.

-Group Legal, Compliance & Tax reports to the “General Counsel & Chief Risk Officer” unit.
-Group Legal, Compliance & Tax supports all VP Bank employees on matters involving compliance with statutory and regulatory provisions.
-Compliance identifies risks and suggests various solutions that comply with these provisions, as risks can be minimised and systematically monitored.
+The units of the “General Counsel & Chief Risk Officer” function support all VP Bank employees on matters involving compliance with statutory and regulatory provisions.
+Group Compliance, Group Legal Services and Group Risk identify risks and suggest various solutions that comply with these provisions so that risks can be minimised and systematically monitored.
 Internal rules are also established to ensure compliance with all provisions, and controls are implemented.

 Promoting good conduct